 The RealReal has partnered with Stella McCartney to introduce National Consignment Day to help raise awareness for sustainable fashion and educate fellow fashionistas on how easy it is to be a part of this movement:

 - Hassle-free consignment.
 Got high end items you no longer wear?
-Schedule an in-home pickup or send in items for free to them to get a quote of how much you can earn.
+Schedule an in-home pickup, checkout selling apps, or send in items for free to them to get a quote of how much you can earn.
 Or if you’re in the DC area, you can schedule an appointment to get a free valuation at their office.
 Reduce waste and earn some extra cash with minimal effort, it’s a win-win for everyone!

 - Donate.
 No high end clothes to consign?
 You can still contribute to the sustainability movement by donating your gently used clothes to local organizations.
 I used to donate at least 2 large bags each year, but have stopped since I became more mindful of my shopping habits.

 - Buy preloved.
-I rarely shop for clothes now, but when I do I mostly shop at consignment stores.
+I rarely shop for clothes now, but when I do I mostly shop at consignment stores or online at The RealReal.
 You get the best value for the quality, and sometimes you can find some amazing pieces!

 First time shopping at The RealReal?
 Use my referral link and get $25 off for your first purchase!
 I get a $25 credit too :)

 Things to watch out for